 Impact of fintech on banks

 According to a Marketforce LIVE expert, UK banks see FinTech startups as a major threat to the business models of traditional financial companies and institutions.
-To find out the attitude of banks to fintechs, about 600 representatives of the financial sector were interviewed.
+About 600 representatives of the financial sector were interviewed to find out the attitude of banks toward fintechs.

 What does fintech mean for banks?
-In general, the industry has seen various forms of collaboration between classic banks and Fintech.
-If some time ago FinTech was viewed as a potential threat to banks and the banking industry in general, now they talk about cooperation and mutual benefit.
-FinTech companies can provide financial support for banks by via specific services, and solutions, such as risk analysis services or wealth management.
+In general, the financial services industry has seen various forms of collaboration between classic banks and Fintech.
+If, some time ago, fintech was viewed as a potential threat to banks and the banking industry in general, now they talk about cooperation and mutual benefit.
+FinTech companies can provide financial support for banks via specific services and solutions, such as risk analysis services or wealth management.
 Baltic International Bank also uses FinTech companies as service providers.
 The Bank is currently in a process of change, successfully implementing a new business model, so many new ideas and methods need to be adapted.

 Here is one example of how a classic bank can partner with Fintech.
 Baltic International Bank is a client of the American rating agency Sigma Ratings, which uses an advanced technological approach to assess the management efficiency and risk of financial crimes at the organizational level.
 In early 2020, the company also carried out an independent assessment of Baltic International Bank, assessing the risks of organizations related to the prevention of financial crimes, governance, sanctions, corruption, and reputation.
 All of this was done online by the company using a methodology based on industry best practices.